ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Register

-Inside the pages directory, create a new register.vue file and paste the code below in it:
+Create a `./pages/register.vue` file and paste into it the code below:

 ```vue
 <template>